lsuits/lsu-block_my_picture/README.md

 The My Profile Picture block makes use of an external webservice for profile picture replacements.
 Be sure that the url is a valid url, and can be accessed from your application server via http request.
+The application hashes the idnumber with the current time via sha1 hash `($time . $idnumber)`.
+This value is injected into the setting as a standard `sprintf` formatted string.

 ## Contributions